xiaoyuny/Javascript-Project/README.md

 ## Functionality and MVP Features

-- [ ] View board and goals
+- [ ] Users can view board and patterns

-- [ ] Interact with the game by dragging the line to reach the goal status
+- [ ] Users can interact with the game by dragging and weaving the line according to the provided pattern to clear a level

 ## Architecture and Technologies

 - Vanilla `JavaScript` for overall structure and game logic
 - `HTML5 Canvas` for DOM manipulation and rendering
 - `Webpack` to bundle and serve up the various scripts
-- `React.js` for basic page structure and functionality

-**Main files**

-- `game.js` main structure of the canvas and center of game logic
-- `board.js` responsible for rendering the board
-- `player.js` receives input and outputs reaction

 **Wireframe**